 This cream is to be applied to the areas on the head where there is severe pain.
 It is a migraine balm that is highly useful to treat recurring migraines.
-During a migraine attack, this headache balm can be applied on the area affected after which it should be massaged gently.
-It is important that the massage be done gently for a few minutes.
+During a migraine attack, this headache balm can be applied to the area affected after which it should be massaged gently.
+It is important that the massage is done gently for a few minutes.

 Massage after applying the cream can help provide quick relief from symptoms.
 It should be applied twice or thrice a day for the best results.
 The cream is anti-inflammatory and is antiarthritic.